egonolieux/personal-conventions/issue-tracking.md

 The type label is required and can only be used once per issue.

 - `Type: Bug`
-- `Type: Data entry`: Use this label only for non-code changes, such as entering data into a database.
+- `Type: Data entry`: Work on any kind of data, such as entering data into a database.
-- `Type: Documentation`: Work on any kind of documentation (such as in-code comments, READMEs or usage documentation).
-- `Type: Feature/Improvement`: Functionality is being added or changed.
-If not, it is a refactor or migration.
+- `Type: Improvement/Feature`: Functionality is being improved or added.
+If not, it's a refactor or migration.
 - `Type: Question`: A question of any kind, usually from outside users or contributors.
 - `Type: Refactor/Migration`
-- `Type: Test`: Work on unit tests etc.

 ### Status labels

 The status label is optional and can only be used once per issue.

-- `Status: Cancelled`
+- `Status: Canceled`: This status is final.
 - `Status: Duplicate`: The issue has been created before and is redundant.
+This status is final.
 - `Status: In design`
 - `Status: In progress`
-- `Status: Obsolete`: The issue has been superseded by one or more new issues.
+- `Status: Obsoleted`: The issue has been superseded by one or more new issues.
+This status is final.
 - `Status: Testing`
-- `Status: Won't fix`
+- `Status: Won't fix`: This status is final.

 ### Priority labels